mla/text-forge/README.md

     # results in:
     # <html><body><h1>Hello, World!</h1></body></html>

-Within the layout, the primary template content is available in $\_ (as well as through $self->content\_for('main')).
+Within the layout, the primary template content is available as $\_ (as well as through $self->content\_for('main')).

 # AUTHOR